Pacific Arts Corporation: PAC/PBS lawsuit

 By the end of the trial, the judge and jury were leaning toward Nesmith's (Pacific Arts) counterclaims.
 Henry Gradstein, lead attorney for Nesmith, contended in a brief that the company's video rights were worth enough for it to have paid off any proper debts to the producers.
 But, he said, PBS had concocted a "dastardly scheme, which was played out with military precision, to strip Pacific Arts of its assets by inducing Pacific Arts not to file bankruptcy, by lulling it into a sense of security while it organized a mass termination of Pacific Arts' licenses."

 After three days of deliberation, the nine-person jury unanimously agreed with Gradstein and found PBS liable for breach of contract, intentional misrepresentation (fraud), intentional concealment (fraud), negligent misrepresentation, and interference with contract.
 The court awarded Pacific Arts $14,625,000 for loss of its rights library, plus $29,250,000 in punitive damages.
 The jury awarded $3 million to Nesmith personally, including $2 million in punitive damages for a total award to Nesmith and Pacific Arts of $48,875,000.
 The jury resolved the outstanding license fee issues by ordering Pacific Arts and Nesmith to pay approximately $1.2 million to American Documentaries for The Civil War, about $230,000 to WGBH, and $150,000 to WNET.

 Following the ruling, Nesmith expressed his personal disappointment with PBS and was quoted by BBC News as stating "It's like finding your grandmother stealing your stereo.
 You're happy to get your stereo back, but it's sad to find out your grandmother is a thief."

-The decision never went to an appeals court and the final amount paid to Pacific Arts and Nesmith was an undisclosed sum agreed to in an out-of-court settlement.

 After the judgment against PBS, Nesmith told Entertainment Weekly, "I may not get back in business at all.
 If you can't trust PBS, who can you trust?"

+Six months after the verdict, a settlement was reached with the amount paid to Pacific Arts and Nesmith kept confidential.